 If we could watch the solar system from far above the Earth’s North Pole, we’d see the planets, moons, asteroids and some of the comets (but not all of them) rushing around the sun counterclockwise in this plane, like marbles rolling around a flat dish.
 In fact, the major planets are more within the dish than on it.
 They’re within the plane of the ecliptic, more or less.

 They retain the outline of the original cloud in space from which they were born, and their movement around the sun is an echo of the original spin of the cloud.

 Defining the zodiac

 Far beyond the cold edges of our solar system, we see the stars of our Milky Way galaxy.
 And the stars are moving, too, in great orbits around the galaxy’s center.
 But they’re so far away that they don’t seem to move over the course of a human lifespan.
-That’s why we speak of the “fixed” stars.
+That’s why we refer to them as “fixed” stars.

-Fixed stars on the ecliptic – or sun’s path – seemed special to the early stargazers.
-They identified constellations made of these stars, and used the word zodiac for the wider pathway traveled by these constellations.
+Naturally, the fixed stars on the ecliptic – or sun’s path – seemed special to the early stargazers.
+So they identified constellations made of these stars, and used the word zodiac for the wider pathway traveled by these constellations.
 And so we find the sun, moon and our major planets within the constellations of the zodiac.

 Now about that phrase we keep using, the phrase more or less …

-The other planets don’t orbit exactly in the Earth-sun plane.
-Each major planet’s orbit is inclined a little bit to this plane.
+The fact is, the other planets don’t orbit exactly in the Earth-sun plane.
+That’s because each major planet’s orbit is inclined a little bit to this plane.
 Some of the asteroids have orbits that are more inclined.
 And comets tend to have the most inclined orbits of all.
 See a chart at Wikipedia with the inclinations of the major planets’ orbits.